 Whether you visit Yellowstone or Grand Teton (or both if you’re lucky!), you’ll find your days well spent exploring the parks.
 Both parks are located in Wyoming, Grand Teton NP is just to the south of Yellowstone NP, making it common for visitors to pay a visit to both areas before leaving.
-However, if you only have time for one, we have some suggestions for how to plan and prepare your trip.
+However, if you only have time for one, we have some suggestions for how to choose and prepare your trip.

 Yellowstone National Park